Cbyernus/SteamVR/IVRDriverInput-Overview.md

 The component path /input/system/click is a special case that is used to summon or dismiss the SteamVR dashboard.
 The value of this component will not be available to applications.

+**`EVRInputError CreateBooleanComponent( PropertyContainerHandle_t ulContainer, const char *pchName, VRInputComponentHandle_t *pHandle )`**

+Creates an input component to represent a single boolean value on a controller or other tracked device.
+Returns VRInputError_None and sets the value pointed to by pHandle to a valid component handle on success.
+After creating a component the driver can update it with repeated calls to UpdateBooleanComponent.

+* ulContainer - The property container handle of the device that is the parent of this component.
+* pchName - The name of the component.
+All names should be in the form "/input/<control name>/<event name>".
+See below for examples.
+* pHandle - Points to the handle value to set with the new component's handle.

+**`EVRInputError CreateScalarComponent( PropertyContainerHandle_t ulContainer, const char *pchName, VRInputComponentHandle_t *pHandle, EVRScalarType eType, EVRScalarUnits eUnits )`**

+Creates an input component to represent a single scalar value on a controller or other tracked device.
+Returns VRInputError_None and sets the value pointed to by pHandle to a valid component handle on success.
+After creating a component the driver can update it with repeated calls to UpdateScalarComponent.

+* ulContainer - The property container handle of the device that is the parent of this component.
+* pchName - The name of the component.
+All names should be in the form "/input/<control name>/<value name>".
+See below for examples.
+* pHandle - Points to the handle value to set with the new component's handle.
+* eType - This parameter must be one of:
+  * VRScalarType_Absolute - The scalar values are updated with values on an absolute scale.
+Joysticks, trackpads, and triggers are all examples of absolute scalar values.
+  * VRScalarType_Relative - The scalar values are updated with incremental values since the last update.
+Mice and trackballs are examples of relative scalar values.
+* eUnits - Specifies the unit of measurement for the scalar values.
+Must be one of:
+  * VRScalarUnits_NormalizedOneSided - Scalar values range from 0 to 1 inclusively.
+Triggers and throttles generally use this value.
+  * VRScalarUnits_NormalizedTwoSided - Scalar values range from -1 to 1 inclusively.
+Joysticks and trackpads generally use this value.

+**`EVRInputError CreateHapticComponent( PropertyContainerHandle_t ulContainer, const char *pchName, VRInputComponentHandle_t *pHandle )`**

+Creates an output component to represent a single haptic on a controller or other tracked device.
+Returns VRInputError_None and sets the value pointed to by pHandle to a valid component handle on success.

+Note: Applications that use the current haptic API will always target the first haptic component created on a given tracked device.
+Future APIs will support multiple haptic components per device.

+* ulContainer - The property container handle of the device that is the parent of this component.
+* pchName - The name of the component.
+All names should be in the form "/output/<haptic name>".
+See below for examples.
+* pHandle - Points to the handle value to set with the new component's handle.

+**`EVRInputError UpdateBooleanComponent( VRInputComponentHandle_t ulComponent, bool bNewValue, double fTimeOffset )`**

+Updates the value of a boolean component.
+This should be called whenever the current state of an input component changes.

+* ulComponent - The component handle of the component to update.
+* bNewValue - The new boolean value of the component.
+* fTimeOffset - The time of the state change in the component relative to now.
+Negative times are in the past and positive times are in the future.
+This time offset should include transmission latency from the physical hardware.

+**`EVRInputError UpdateScalarComponent( VRInputComponentHandle_t ulComponent, float fNewValue, double fTimeOffset )`**

+Updates the value of a scalar component.
+This should be called whenever the current state of an input component changes.

+* ulComponent - The component handle of the component to update.
+* fNewValue - The new scalar value of the component.
+* fTimeOffset - The time of the state change in the component relative to now.
+Negative times are in the past and positive times are in the future.
+This time offset should include transmission latency from the physical hardware.

 **Existing input component paths**

 Vive controller: